chaos-genius/chaos_genius/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-23-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Chaos Genius is an open-source business observability platform.
+Chaos Genius is an **open-source business observability platform**.

+## What can Chaos Genius do?

 Chaos Genius enables businesses to monitor thousands of KPIs, across multiple data sources, and perform automated root cause analysis for any deviation in the KPIs.

-Chaos Genius can help teams reduce their Mean-Time-To-Detect (MTTD) and Mean-Time-To-Resolve (MTTR) for any issues in their business and system KPIs.
+This can help teams reduce their Mean-Time-To-Detect (MTTD) and Mean-Time-To-Resolve (MTTR) for any issues in their business and system KPIs.

+## How is Chaos Genius different?

 Standard BI dashboards enable data visualization to track how select metrics are trending.
 However, diagnosing why a particular metric or KPI has changed, remains a woefully manual process involving slicing & dicing the data, coordination with multiple teams in an organisation to identify related events and monitoring externalities.